 On the subway: “Please stand on both sides of the escalator.
 Do not walk.”
 Being expected to stand quietly in place while precious seconds of your life slip away is a theme in Japan.

 In the park: “PROHIBITED: Sports such as ball games and jogging.
 Music such as playing musical instruments. […] Any other acts that interfere with the operation and protection of the cultural asset.”

 At the gym: “No outside shoes allowed.”
 When I walked in wearing my running shoes, I was instructed to rent a “clean” pair from the gym to wear during my workout.
 (From then on, I wore my sandals to the gym and changed into my running shoes once I got there.)
 I resent every second that Japan forced me to waste on changing shoes.

-By the way, you know how I said Japan is so modern and efficient from the minute you arrive at the airport?
+You know how I said Japan is so modern and efficient from the minute you arrive at the airport?
 I shouldn’t have believed the hype.